rjlee/nrql_exporter/README.md

 The queries are expected to return a single counter value using a label of 'count'.
 An example following this format is shown below:

 ```
-SELECT count(result) as 'count' FROM SyntheticCheck WHERE monitorName=API'
+SELECT count(result) as 'count' FROM SyntheticCheck WHERE monitorName='API'
 ```

 ### Response Cache